percona/pmm/docs/index.md

 </div><div data-banner markdown>

-### :material-library-shelves: Resources { .title }
+### :material-bookshelf: Resources { .title }

 Looking for reliable and easy-to-use resources to tackle your everyday challenges and specific doubts?
-Look no further!
 Our comprehensive resources are here to help you overcome any obstacles that come your way.

 [Additional resources :material-arrow-right:](https://www.percona.com/resources){.md-button}